-Allison Lyng O’Connell is an associate with BHPK Law, specializing in higher education law, anti-discrimination and harassment trainings and investigations, and plaintiffs’ sexual assault litigation.
+Allison Lyng O’Connell is an associate with BHPK Law, specializing in education law, anti-discrimination and harassment trainings and investigations, and plaintiffs’ sexual assault litigation.
 She also represents and counsels clients in employment law matters.
 Allie has extensive experience in responding to gender-based violence and is also a skilled litigator who has successfully tried numerous cases to verdict.
 Allie is qualified to design and deliver specialized and tailored training programs that fit any business or municipal need.

 Allie is licensed to practice law in both Massachusetts and New Hampshire.
 She appears frequently in the District and Superior Courts of Massachusetts, as well as in the United States District Court for the District of Massachusetts.
 She also represents clients before the Massachusetts Commission Against Discrimination.